Indecent Exposure – Lewd Conduct – Michigan

 Phone: (616) 676-8770

-Serving Clients throughout Western Michigan, in Grand Rapids, Ada, East Grand Rapids, Kentwood, Wyoming, Byron Center, Lowell, Caledonia, Cascade, Rockford, Holland, Grand Haven, Grandville, Kent, Barry, Ottawa, Muskegon and Ionia County.
+Serving Clients throughout Western Michigan, in Grand Rapids, Ada, East Grand Rapids, Kentwood, Wyoming, Byron Center, Lowell, Caledonia, Cascade, Rockford, Holland, Grand Haven, Grandville, Kent County, Barry County, Ottawa County, Muskegon County, Ionia County, Allegan County, Montcalm County, Mecosta County and much more.

 We represent college students from Calvin College, Aquinas, Grand Valley State University, Cornerstone University, Ferris, Grand Rapids Community College, Michigan State University, and Western Michigan University.